DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Introduction

 The key idea of {\em pattern decomposition} is to decompose a target pattern into smaller subpatterns, and then compute the count of each.
-The count of the target pattern can be calculated using the subpattern counts with very low additional cost.
-The method is very fast because, empirically, the embedding enumeration cost increases rapidly with the pattern size.
-Figure~\ref{fig:cost_growing} shows the execution time of Peregrine~\cite{jamshidi2020peregrine}, one of the state-of-the-art systems, when counting $k$-motif (all size-$k$ patterns) and $k$-cycle (a cycle-structure pattern with $k$ vertices/edges) on the EmailEuCore graph~\cite{yin2017local,leskovec2007graph} with increasing pattern size ($k$).
-In comparison, we show the execution time of an implementation based on a pattern decomposition algorithm~\cite{pinar2017escape}.
-Clearly, leveraging pattern decomposition in a GPM system can potentially bring orders of magnitude speedups for many applications without additional programming burden.
+The count of the target pattern can be calculated using the subpattern counts with low additional cost.
+The method is very fast because, empirically, the embedding enumeration cost increases rapidly with pattern size.
+Figure~\ref{fig:cost_growing} shows the execution time of Peregrine~\cite{jamshidi2020peregrine} when counting $k$-motif (all size-$k$ patterns) and $k$-cycle (a cycle-structure pattern with $k$ vertices/edges) on the EmailEuCore graph~\cite{yin2017local,leskovec2007graph} with increasing pattern size ($k$).
+In comparison, we show the execution time of an implementation based on the pattern decomposition algorithm.
+There are two fundamental obstacles to adopt the algorithm to an existing GPM system.

-The method determines the pattern decomposition by the {\em vertex cutting set} of pattern graph---removing the vertices in the set will break the pattern graph into $K$ connected components.
-The $K$ subpatterns are generated by merging the vertex cutting set with each of the $K$ components.
-To apply pattern decomposition algorithm in a GPM system, there are two approaches: (1) implementing pattern decomposition algorithms based on an existing GPM system's high-level APIs in an additional layer that is transparent to users; or (2) building a new GPM system using pattern decomposition algorithms as the core execution engine.

-We find that the {\em first approach is inefficient} after implementing the algorithm on Peregrine~\cite{jamshidi2020peregrine}.
-Specifically, we find the embeddings of all $K$ subpattern, and keep them in $K$ hash tables.
-To get the count of the whole pattern, a conceptual ``join'' operation is performed using the vertices of the cutting set, with adjustments to eliminate redundant and invalid embeddings~\cite{pinar2017escape}.
-Such bookkeeping incurs both high memory consumption and many random memory accesses.
-The essential problem is that the underlying system is not aware of pattern decomposition, thus subpatterns embeddings are materialized as the normal patterns.
-We explain the details of our effort in Section~\ref{motiv}, which motivates the need to build {\em a new GPM system that intrinsically incorporate the algorithms into system}.

-Current pattern decomposition algorithms only support counting, but a GPM system needs to support advanced applications such as frequent subgraph mining (FSM).
-Supporting FSM with existing GPM programming models will ask the system to materialize each embedding and pass it to the user, which largely wipes out decomposition-based methods' performance advantage.
-Thus, the system requires {\em a new programming interface that effectively connects applications with pattern decomposition based execution engine}.